 Managed backend for product teams

 Auth, durable storage, realtime, and webhooks in one managed backend.
-Your app POSTs events; IoTMan keeps every one and serves them back as REST snapshots, WebSocket streams, or signed webhooks.
+Your app POSTs events; IoTMan keeps every one forever and instantly turns them into live views, REST snapshots, or signed webhooks.
 No database to operate, no auth service to wire, no message bus to run.

 Free tier available.
 No credit card required.